 Furring is a technique used to level out walls and ceilings with furring channels.
-A hat channel is a hat-shaped aluminum channel used to fur out a wall, masonry wall, or ceiling to provide a corrosion-resistant framing component.
+In construction, a hat channel (a hat-shaped aluminum channel) is what is used to fur out a wall, masonry wall, or ceiling to provide a corrosion-resistant framing component.
 Hat channels and Z channels are often used by masons and builders to level uneven walls or ceiling.
 An added benefit of the aluminum channel is that they protect your interior and exterior framing applications from fire, moisture, and corrosion.

 What is Furring or Wall Furring?

 Furring in construction refers to what is raising or leveling out the surfaces of walls and ceilings using furring channels, also known as aluminum hat channels.
 To ensure buildings are structurally sound, both residential and commercial builders often use aluminum hat channels to level out walls and ceilings.
 The channels also create a gap between interior or exterior walls and drywall or siding, which allow for the material to breathe and prevent moisture buildup and eliminates the need for undue maintenance.

 When installing wall furring, a mason or construction worker will lay the channels perpendicular to the wall studs.
 They will install the wall furring vertically if the surface is already present.
 Metal furring strips are synonymous with hat channels, and they contain flanges on either side to provide a stable mounting structure.

 Metal Furring Channel

-Aluminum hat channels and metal furring channels are required to be installed to keep the building structurally sound and prevent any sources of unevenness in the installation of walls and ceilings.
+Aluminum hat channels and metal furring channels are required in construction to be installed to keep the building structurally sound and prevent any sources of unevenness in the installation of walls and ceilings.
 Aluminum channels provide a quick, simple, and cost-effective way to level out walls and ceilings for finishing.
 Hat channels and z channels are two common types of metal furring channels used in construction and remodeling projects.
 Aluminum hat channels and aluminum z channels are completely resistant to fire, moisture, and corrosion.